lambdaclass/aleo_internals_book/snarkVM/dpc/ledger/ledger.md

 ```

-The last method to see is `assert_retarget`, which is used to compute the difficulty of the next block to be mined:
+The last method to see is `assert_retarget`, which is used to compute the difficulty of the next block to be mined.
+It's based on the retarget algorithm used in the [zcash protocol](https://www.reference.cash/protocol/forks/2020-11-15-asert), with a few tweaked parameters.

 ```rust
  /// ASERT difficulty retarget algorithm based on https://www.reference.cash/protocol/forks/2020-11-15-asert.